List of Cobra (G.I. Joe) characters: Razorclaw

 Razorclaw is the leader of the Cobra Razor Troopers, and was first released as an action figure in 2004 as part of the Valor vs Venom line, in a two-pack with Heavy Duty.

-Razorclaw doesn't know the name he had before his transformation into a Cobra Feral Berserker.
+Razorclaw does not know the name he had before his transformation into a Cobra Feral Berserker.
 After the procedure, he had the urge to rip anything in front of him.
 Razorclaw was trained by renegade ninjas in vicious and sneaky tactics that have been outlawed by various ninja clans for hundreds of years.
 Razorclaw is simply unleashed to let the tiger DNA part of him take over to stalk and capture his prey by taking them down with his retractable claws.

 In IDW Publishing's G.I.
 Joe continuity, he first appears in Infestation 2: G.I.
 Joe #1, as a crazed resident of the "Cobra-La" installation for unfit and unstable agents deemed valuable to Cobra R&D.